USS Barb (SSGN-804): Design

 Compared to Blocks I-IV of Virginia-class submarines, Block V vessels will incorporate previously introduced modifications to the base design in addition to a Virginia Payload Module (VPM).
 The VPM inserts a segment into the boat's hull which adds four vertical launch tubes.
 Each tube allows for the carrying of seven Tomahawk strike missiles, increasing her armament to a total of 40 missiles.

+As August 3, 2026 all Block V Virginia-class SSNs from 803 onward, configured with the VPM, are considered as fast attack boats but very much capable of working as true guided missile submarine.
+Thus submarines from USS Arizona on have been redesignated as SSGNs, and USS Barb is now SSGN-804.